incredibleLeitman/PhysicsGame/README.md

 **- Coefficient of Restitution**

 Bomb.gd applies the ``collide`` function, defined in Pawn.gd, if they collide with another moving Pawn such as Player or other Bombs for itself and the collided object.
-If they collide with non-movable objects like walls, the instead use a ``bounce`` function to adjust their given velocity.
+If they collide with non-movable objects like walls, they instead use a ``bounce`` function to adjust their given velocity.

 **- Reflection**